The Bedford Education Foundation funded nineteen grants in our 2018 grant cycles, totaling over $30,000.

 Davis School Guidance Counselor Paula Francis-Springer and Lane School Guidance Counselor Jessica Smith were awarded a $675 grant for spinning problem-solving wheels to help students navigate difficult social challenges during recess times at Davis and Lane.
 The 30-inch wheels are portable and may be used in classrooms as well, as the sections of the wheel correspond to the varied strategies currently taught at Davis and Lane to help navigate potentially challenging situations in the course of the day.

-GRANT FUNDED AT LANE SCHOOL
+GRANTS FUNDED AT LANE SCHOOL

 Elementary Math Curriculum Coordinator Sarah Dorer was awarded a $3,300 grant to pilot an exciting new online math skills program at Lane School.
 Reflex Math is a game-based, motivational approach to developing fluency with math facts that supports the current structure and practice of the grades 3-5 math curriculum primarily via student accounts used at home.
 The program also has the capacity to generate weekly reports to help teachers and parents monitor students’ progress.